 When transporting art—cover entire piece in bubble wrap, then place in a cardboard box.
 The box should be sturdy and provide enough structural support.

 Artwork that is rolled up or folded for travel should be flattened out as soon as possible.
 Cover artwork with a protective layer before applying any form of weight over top.

 Never leave art in a hot car!

-Painting and art conservators are your best source of information.
-We recommend using Bonfoey Gallery, a Cleveland based gallery that offers consultations, framing, restoration and more.
+Painting and art conservators are your best source of information for consultations, restoration, framing, appraisals, transporting, and more.